gluster/glusterdocs/Install-Guide/Overview.md

     machines for this, but as you will see, they are quite small).
 -   There are even more advanced features than this, but for now we will focus on the basics.
 -   It’s not just a toy.
-Gluster is enterprise ready, and commercial support is available if you need it.
+Gluster is enterprise-ready, and commercial support is available if you need it.
 It is used in some of the most taxing environments like media serving, natural resource exploration, medical imaging, and even as a filesystem for Big Data.